For all the promises of God in Him are Yes, and in Him Amen,

 God’s Word is absolutely trustworthy.
 All His promises are true and faithful.
 He doesn’t say something in His Word and then means something different.
 If God has promised you something, He is faithful to do it.

-David wrote that God magnifies His Word above His own name.
+David wrote in the Psalms that God magnifies His Word above His own name.

-“I will worship toward Your holy temple, and praise Your name for Your lovingkindness and Your truth; for You have magnified Your word above all Your name” (Psalm 138:2, NKJV).
+“I will worship toward Your holy temple, and praise Your name for Your lovingkindness and Your truth; for You have magnified Your word above all Your name” (Psalms 138:2, NKJV).

 When we know the truth of your Word, we believe everything is new in us.
-Holy Spirit, challenge us not to live on the edge of your truth.
-Teach us what your grace has redeemed in us.
+Holy Spirit, challenge us not to live on the edge of your grace.
 Reveal yourself to us and in us.
 When we believe in our hearts we are reborn in your righteousness—when we take ownership of the new identity that you have given us, we believe who you say we are in your Word.
 When we believe we have right standing with you, we are free to come to you with anything.
-We begin to see differently.
-The perspective of what we naturally think becomes your spiritual perspective.
+Our vision changes.
+The perspective of what we naturally think then becomes your spiritual perspective.

 The faith you have given us is the substance of what you have promised.
 It is evidence of what we haven’t seen.
 By faith, we envision your promises already fulfilled before we experience them.
 We believe you are trustworthy so we believe what you promise is trustworthy.
-We know we shall receive what you promise because we believe you are faithful.
+We know we shall receive what you promise because we believe.

 Praise you, Jesus, for your grace!
 We are no longer in debt!
 Praise you for your Resurrection life in us!
 Praise you for your promises.
 They are yes and amen, and they are ours.
 Open our spiritual eyes and ears and understanding.
-Holy Spirit, we want to believe the new person we are and take ownership of who we are in your grace.
+Holy Spirit, teach us to believe and take ownership of who we are in your grace.
 We rest in your promises.
 Our confidence is your faithfulness.